 Whether you recognize him from his early soap days, his run as a Desperate Housewives hubby, his years solving crime as The Sentinel or his many other primetime stints, you know that this handsome actor can bring the charm… and also play deliciously dirty!

-From the way fierce and possibly dangerous businessman has been described, those talents should come in handy when Ashland arrives in Genoa City on March 11!
+From the way fierce and possibly dangerous businessman has been described, those talents come in handy for Ashland in Genoa City!

-Watch spoke to Richard Burgi about his new character, his new co-stars, and what he likes to get into when he's not bringing the drama.
+Watch spoke to Richard Burgi about his character, his co-stars, and what he likes to get into when he's not bringing the drama.

 Photo Credit: Courtesy of Richard Burgi